 Nick Norwitz: an athletic diet?

 The Metabolic Multiplier team would like to welcome Nick Norwitz aboard.
 Nick is a great combination of a brilliant mind with a caring heart.
 His roots are in South Africa and his growth has been fueled by athletic competition—from high school endurance athletics to becoming the youngest time-qualified competitor for the 2014 Boston Marathon.
-Currently, Nick is at Oxford University working to complete his Doctor of Philosophy (Ph.D.) by November and then pursue a medical degree at Harvard Medical School next year.
+Nick completed completed his Doctor of Philosophy (Ph.D.) at Oxford University.
+Currently, Nick is pursuing a medical degree at Harvard Medical School.
 He’s passionate about “Food as Medicine” because his health and illness have revolved around nutritional choices.
 Let’s meet Nick.

 You can watch young Nick in high school pushing the limits: Nick Norwitz Crushes Push Up Record: The Body Achieves What the Mind Believes, Patch, accessed 29.9.2020